 Michelle Obama has been by her husband's side throughout his historic presidential campaign, a dynamic personality whether she is delivering speeches or hitting the dance floor on The Ellen DeGeneres Show.
 Follow the story of a hardworking girl growing up on the South Side of Chicago and how she has inspired our nation to believe in the American Dream that her life exemplifies.
 In her own stirring words: America should be a place where you can make it if you try.
 Written by David Bergen Brophy, this in-depth biography captures the heart and soul of the First Lady behind the campaign for change.
 Book Details:Format: HardcoverPublication Date: 1/6/2009Pages: 128Reading Level: Age 8 and Up

 Books > History & Culture- US > "barack obama childhood"

-Random House Books for Young Readers, Little Simon, DK Publishing - and 1364 other brands make our Books selection extraordinary.
-We work hard to make our prices as competitive as possible, and offer some of the lowest prices online.
+Random House Books for Young Readers, Little Simon, DK Publishing - we have them all!
+You will consistently find that our prices are among the lowest in the industry.
 Shipping is always free when you spend $49 or more, and we ship FAST - overnight to more than 75% of the country, and in 2 days to everyone else.
 Plus, this now includes Saturday delivery to most of the country.
 Simply order by 6 p.m., and you will receive your package within 2 business days.
-We do everything possible to ensure that your shopping experience is hassle-free, fun and rewarding.
+In many ways you could say our main product is customer support.
+It's what we work on the hardest.